+A group of lay leaders say they criticize priests because they love the Church and the clergy.
 About 50 Catholics met yesterday in Mangalore, in southern India, to share their views in a discussion entitled Growing anti-clericalism in the Church -- symptoms, causes and remedies.